Samagra-Development/user-service/docs/user service/user-service-usage.md

 4. More APIs coming soon

 ## 📲 Calling the APIs from your application

->*this section needs to be covered in detail after confirming the exact process and code sample details with radhey*

 1. On your app, you need to call the user service APIs, using the token provided for your Application.
 2. Sample code